 - Cash Flow Statement is articulated on the basis of cash basis of accounting and it completely ignores accrual concept of accounting.

-Cash Flow Statement – Summary
+Cash Flow Analysis – Summary

 |Cash flow from Operating activities|